cmpatino/utility_driven_prediction/README.md

 * `entropy`: Entropy of the predicted set.
 * `true_softmax`: The softmax score of the true class.

-### Equivalance of Naming Conventions

-The naming conventions in the paper and in this repository are not the same.
-The following table shows the equivalences:

-* Separable Loss Cases:
-  * Penalized Conformal: Cumulative
-  * Penalized Ratio: NeymanPearson
-* Non-Separable Loss Cases:
-  * Penalized Conformal: MarginalMax
-  * Greedy Optimizer on Max: GreedyMax
-  * Greedy Optimizer on Coverage: GreedyCoverageFunction

 ## Training Classifiers

 For full reproducibility of our results, we also provide the code we used to train the classifiers for each dataset in the `classifier_training` directory.